StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 ## Default propagation functions

-If no propagation function is configured for a component then the Auto propagation is invoked.
+If no propagation function is configured for a component then auto propagation is invoked.
 There are two propagation functions that can be configured as the auto propagation function: **Auto Propagation** or **Transparent Propagation**.
 The default can be configured using the following option:
   ```text
     stackstate.stateService.defaultPropagation = Auto // Transparent
   ```
-It is not possible to configure custom propagation function as a default because of performance reasons.
+Custom function cannot be configured as auto propagation default because of performance reasons.

 ## Create a custom propagation function